 Austria is a central European country that often gets mistaken for Australia.
-Luckily Austrians have put up notices to remind visitors:
+Luckily Austrians have put up notices to remind visitors that there are no Kangaroos in their country:

 Skiing is big in Austria and Mayrhofen is famous for its powdery slopes.
 There's even a slope called Harakiri meaning "suicide" in Japanese, because it has a 78° incline (ie almost vertical).
 Having never skied before, I thought I could just watch and learn.
 Bruises & broken bones, that's what skiing is really about.

 Grüner See is a lake in Styria, near in a village named Tragöß.
 The "Green Lake", with its emerald-green water, was voted by Austrians as the most beautiful place in Austria.

 Bruck an der Mur